jt-lanl/cov-voc/README.md

 separate continents, depending on which of several strategies is employed.

+The standalone `shiver-barplot` routine takes output of `shiver` and produces a bar plot showing coverages for different continents and different number of components.

 ## XSPIKE

 XSPIKE (eXplore the SPIKE protein) does three main tasks: